 - The mid-term exam is receptive and written.
 The date may change slightly. - Class attendance is encouraged to minimize the need for make-ups. - Requests for make-ups should be arranged in advance and will be granted at the discretion of the instructor.

 Assignment:

 - Assignments must be submitted on due dates.
 Points will be deducted from each assignment handed in late. - Assignments must be typed and double-spaced with 12-point font.
-Handwritten assignments will not be accepted. - Occasionally, students will be asked to post on the discussion board.
-Credit will only be given for posts submitted on due dates.
+Handwritten assignments will not be accepted.

 Homework: